joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/09/02/espanol/america-latina/terremoto-colombia-ayuda-ia.html

 **In a Big Win, Google Won’t Have to Break Up Its Ad Tech Business, Court Rules**\
-`In a long-awaited decision, the judge said Google must make some changes to its ad tech business to handle antitrust issues, but did not disclose the measures publicly.`\
+`In a long-awaited decision, a federal judge said Google must change its ad tech business to address antitrust issues, but did not disclose the measures.`\
 https://www.nytimes.com/2026/09/02/technology/google-ad-tech-remedies.html

 **Can Sports-Betting Sites Predict the Midterms?**\